When Is Your First Mortgage Payment Due?

 Consequences of Missing Mortgage Payments

-Missing a mortgage payment can have some serious consequences, but before you get to that point, you’ll have a chance to rectify it.
-If you miss a mortgage payment, you’ll want to call your lender to work out a repayment plan and try to avoid some of the consequences, such as late fees and penalties, a lower credit score, and foreclosure.
+Missing a mortgage payment can have serious consequences, but before you reach that point, you can rectify it.
+If you miss a mortgage payment, call your lender to work out a repayment plan and try to avoid some of the consequences, such as late fees and penalties, a lower credit score, or foreclosure.

 Late Fees and Penalties

-Mortgages generally have a grace period, usually around 15 days.
-After 15 days, you’ll be assessed a late fee.
-How much the late fee is will vary by lender and mortgage amount.
+Mortgages generally have a grace period of around 15 days, after which you’ll be assessed a late fee.
+The amount will vary by lender and mortgage amount.
 You can find the late fee for your mortgage in your loan documents.

 In general, you may see a late fee up to 5% of the principal and interest portion of your mortgage payment.
 For a $2,000 mortgage payment, that could be up to a $100 late fee.